Cars 2: Plot

 As the race starts, Lightning takes the lead before passing Big Bentley, but the camera inexplicably does not ignite him.
 The lemons tell Mater that they planted a time bomb in Lightning's pits as a backup plan, spurring him to escape.
-Finn and Holley escape but realize that the lemons fitted the bomb on Mater's air filter instead.
+Finn and Holley soon follow, but they realize the lemons fitted the bomb on Mater's air filter instead.
 As Mater is informed of this, he flees down the track and Lightning pursues him to apologize for his outburst, while Finn apprehends Zündapp.
 The other lemons arrive and outnumber Finn, Holley, Mater, and Lightning, but they are rescued by the other Radiator Springs residents and Sarge's colleagues in the British Army.
 Mater and Lightning go to Buckingham Palace, where Mater exposes Axlerod as the mastermind, proven when he is forced to disable the bomb.
 It is revealed that the World Grand Prix was Axlerod's cover-up to turn the world against alternative fuels and profit from his ownership of the world's untouched oil reserves.
 Axlerod and the lemons are arrested, Mater receives an honorary knighthood from the Queen, and he and Lightning reconcile.

-Back in Radiator Springs, as Mater tells everyone about his experience, Filmore and Sarge reveal that they had swapped the Allinol with Filmore's all-natural, sustainable, organic biofuel prior to the London race, explaining the camera's ineffectiveness on Lightning.
-The "Radiator Springs Grand Prix" is held, featuring the World Grand Prix contenders.
-Finn and Holley invite Mater to go on another mission, but he declines, Holley promises Mater she'll be back for their first date.
-While his weapons are confiscated, Mater keeps the rockets and speeds off with Lightning as Siddeley flies into the distance.
+Back in Radiator Springs, as Mater tells everyone about his experience, Fillmore reveals that Sarge swapped Lightning's Allinol with Fillmore's biofuel prior to the London race, explaining the camera's ineffectiveness on Lightning.
+A "Radiator Springs Grand Prix" is held, featuring the World Grand Prix contenders.
+Finn and Holley invite Mater to go on another mission, but he declines.
+While his weapons are confiscated, Mater keeps the rockets and speeds off with Lightning and the other racers, as Siddeley flies into the distance.